hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/05e-HTMLForms.md

 Just add a `pattern` attribute with a value that is the JavaScript regular expression that must match the entire string entered in the field.
 Note that the empty string is valid by default (except if the `required` attribute is used - this makes empty fields invalid).

-__It's best practice to systematically add a `title` attribute with a value that indicates what constitutes a valid entry.__ More on this in the section of this course dedicated to form validation.
+__It's <mark style="color: black; background-color: lightpink;">best practice</mark> to systematically add a `title` attribute with a value that indicates what constitutes a valid entry.__ More on this in the section of this course dedicated to form validation.

 <div class="source-code"><ol class="linenums">
 <li class="L0" style="margin-bottom: 0px;" value="1"><span class="tag">&lt;input</span><span class="pln"> </span><span class="atn">type</span><span class="pun">=</span><span class="atv">"text"</span><span class="pln"> </span><span class="atn">name</span><span class="pun">=</span><span class="atv">"country_code"</span><span class="pln"> </span></li>